tetano02/SpaceInvadersBC/README.md

 This project is part of the **Social Robotics – MU5EEH15 (2025/2026)** course.
 It focuses on developing an **interactive imitation learning framework**, combining **Behavioral Cloning** and **DAgger**, aligned with the course objective of exploring human-in-the-loop reinforcement learning.

-## Project Description
+## Project Description - Phases (To be updated while the project progress)
-Our initial plan was to use the **Pac-Man (ALE/Pacman-v5)** environment from Gymnasium, as it provides a visually intuitive and partially stochastic scenario (due to ghost movement).
+ - Our initial plan was to use the **Pac-Man (ALE/Pacman-v5)** environment from Gymnasium, as it provides a visually intuitive and partially stochastic scenario (due to ghost movement).
 However, we realized that the **state space of Pac-Man is highly complex and high-dimensional**, making it challenging to collect and manage demonstrations effectively in our current setup.

-To simplify training and facilitate faster experimentation, we decided to switch to the **Space Invaders (ALE/SpaceInvaders-v5)** environment.
+- To simplify training and facilitate faster experimentation, we decided to switch to the **Space Invaders (ALE/SpaceInvaders-v5)** environment.
 This environment maintains visual control and temporal dynamics similar to Pac-Man, while offering a **more manageable observation space**, allowing us to focus on the imitation learning aspects rather than extensive state abstraction.

 ## Objectives